j3-signalroom/apache_flink-kickstarter/README.md

 + [Resources](#resources)
 <!-- tocstop -->

-## What do we call these examples, Fink Jobs or Flink Applications?
+## What do we call these examples, Flink Jobs or Flink Applications?

 > _"What's in a name?
 That which we call a rose by any other name would smell just as sweet." -- William Shakespeare_